TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-viewing-alerts-possible-false-positive-incident.md

 # Possible false-positive incident

-If you need help determining if an incident is a false-positive, see the tutorial [Create custom analytic rules to detect suspicious threats](https://docs.microsoft.com/azure/sentinel/tutorial-detect-threats-custom) for information about:
+If you need help determining if an incident is a false-positive, see the tutorial [Create custom analytic rules to detect suspicious threats](https://docs.microsoft.com/azure/sentinel/tutorial-detect-threats-custom).

 ## **Recommended Documents**